SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

 signal merge mining (and, in the case of Huntercoin, which algorithm is used), it conflicts with
 [BIP 9](https://github.com/bitcoin/bips/blob/master/bip-0009.mediawiki).
-Thus, merge mining in Xaya is implemented differently and does not use the `nVersion` field of the main block header.
+Thus, merge mining in SpaceXpanse is implemented differently and does not use the `nVersion` field of the main block header.

 ### PoW Data in the Block Header <a name="pow-data"></a>

-For PoW in Xaya, the hash of the actual block header never matters.
+For PoW in SpaceXpanse, the hash of the actual block header never matters.
 Instead, each block header is always followed by special **PoW data**.
 This contains metadata about the PoW (the algorithm used and whether or not it was merge-mined) as well as the actual data proving the work by committing